The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 * When the first Wreath of Thorns is cast, players will be tethered to a thorn at an intercardinal.
 This will be an Aero III tether, so players need to get near the thorn and spread out for the next mechanic.
 Tanks and healers will all be tethered to one, and DPS will be tethered to the other.
   * To spread out, one light party's members should go clockwise and the other should go counterclockwise.
 Ranged and healers should be at the wall, and melee and tanks can be at max melee range.
 * Hesperos will then hit each player with Fleeting Impulse.
 Players need to remember the order of which they were hit, as this will be relevant for the Thunder III towers soon after.
 For example, the first player hit will be 1, and the third player hit will be 3.
 * After all eight players are hit, the Aero III tethers will resolve without any issue.
-Players should all head back to the centre, heal up, and pay attention to what thorn Hesperos tethers to first.
+Players should all head back to the center, heal up, and pay attention to what thorn Hesperos tethers to first.
 * When Wreath of Thorns is cast again, Hesperos will tether to the eight Thunder III thorns sequentially, clockwise, and starting from a cardinal position.
 Players will need to stand in Thunder III towers in the order they were hit by Fleeting Impulse.
    * For example, the player hit first by Fleeting Impulse will stand on the first thorn tower tethered.
 The player hit third by Fleeting Impulse will stand on the third thorn tower tethered, two spots clockwise.
 * Afterwards, heal up the party and tanks, as tanks will have to do Farsight or Nearsight.